claytonwramsey/fiddler/README.md

 ## File structure

-Fiddler currently consists of four crates:
+Fiddler currently consists of three crates:

 * `base` contains common definitions across all of Fiddler, such as board state and move generation.